Chemo - What It Is, How It Helps

-During your chemo, take special care of yourself.
-Your doctor or nurse will give you tips on how to do that.
-But there are some basic things you should do, such as:
+During your chemo, take extra care of yourself.
+Your cancer care team will give you tips on how to do this.
+But here are some basic things you should do:

 - Get plenty of rest.
 You may feel more tired than normal during treatment.
 Give yourself time for rest breaks when you need them.

 - Eat healthy foods.
-It’s important for your body to get enough protein and calories to rebuild the healthy cells that it loses during treatment.
-Your doctor, nurse, or dietitian (die-uh-tish-un) may work with you to make sure you are eating the right foods to get what you need.
-If you have trouble eating or don’t feel like eating, talk to your doctor or nurse.
+It’s important for your body to get enough protein and calories to make new healthy cells that it lost during treatment.
+Your doctor, nurse, or dietitian (die-uh-TISH-un) may work with you to make sure you are eating the right foods to get what you need.
+If you have trouble eating or don’t feel like eating, talk to your cancer care team.

 - Get exercise and fresh air if your doctor says you can.
 Exercise can help reduce stress and tiredness, and can help you feel like eating.
 Check with your doctor about your exercise plan to make sure it’s OK.

-- Ask your doctor or nurse about alcohol.
+- Ask your cancer care team about alcohol.
 Small amounts of beer or wine may help you relax and help you feel hungry.
 But alcohol can cause problems with some chemo drugs.
-Your health care team can tell you if it’s OK to drink.
+Your team can tell you if it’s OK to drink.

-- Check with your doctor or nurse before taking vitamins or supplements.
+- Check with your cancer care team before taking vitamins or supplements.
 There is no “magic” diet, herb, or substance that can cure cancer, no matter what anyone claims.
 If you already take vitamins or supplements, tell your doctor what you take and ask if it’s OK to keep taking them.

 - Keep thinking about the treatment goals.
 Dealing with chemo can be hard.
 A good way to handle the effects of chemo is to remind yourself why you’re getting it.